 The site will be located in California at Belridge oilfield.
 According to the official company statement, the plant is expected to deliver the biggest peak output of energy from any solar plant in the state.
 Ben Bierman is the COO and acting CEO of GlassPoint and has stated that their partnership with Aera Energy reflects their commitment in innovation as they are aware of the ever-growing need of oil consuming customers all over the world.
 Their solar steam tech was created in California and was perfected in the Oman desert oilfields.
-They are using their five- year experience in Oman to drive this new California expansion.
+They are using six years of experience in Oman to drive this new California expansion.
 They will be putting everything they learned and achieved into this new endeavor.

 A Source for Renewable Energy

 Solar energy is one of the most used renewable sources of energy and is very beneficial in helping the environment as it doesn’t cause any air or water pollution.
 It also doesn’t create greenhouse gases.

 There are several solar power pros and cons but the advantages mostly outweigh the negatives.
 One of the biggest drawbacks of solar energy is that it isn’t as efficient since it can’t collect power during the night.
 However, as solar energy is free and has lower operating costs, this can easily be sustained.

 The Belridge Solar project will have an 850 megawatt solar thermal facility producing steam at an annual rate of 12 million barrels.
 It will also have a 26.5 MWe photovoltaic facility to generate electricity.
 The steam from solar energy is expected to reduce the natural gas presently in use in oilfield operations.
 With this facility, they project to save around 376,000 metric tons of annual CO2 emissions, equivalent to the output of 80,000 cars.